zxul767/ex-machina/content/blog/dynamic-programming/index.md

 ---
 title: "Dynamic Programming"
 date: "2020-08-29T00:00:00.000000"
-description: "Is it just smart \"brute force\"?"
+description: "Optimization via Recursion + Memoization"
 ---

 Dynamic Programming is a topic that tends to be considered complex by most people, but I think it can be quite simple once it is properly deconstructed.